Are you wondering why your aircon leaks water?

 Aircon Filter is Blocking

-Another reason why you may be experiencing dripping water from the AC unit is because of the air filter.
-The air filter is not necessarily causing it to drip but if the filter is dirty, it is not getting the proper airflow and the AC unit may be freezing up to a certain extent.
+Another reason why you may be experiencing dripping water from the air conditioner unit is because of the air filter.
+The air filter is not necessarily causing it to drip but a dirty aircon filter is not getting the proper airflow and the aircon unit may be freezing up to a certain extent.

-When the AC unit shuts down, either because it is turned off or because the room has reached the proper temperature, the frost melts from the unit and the dripping begins.
+When the aircon unit shuts down, either because it is turned off or because the room has reached the proper temperature, the frost melts from the unit and the dripping begins.

 This is also an easy problem to both diagnose and fix.
 Check the air filter on a periodic basis and make sure that it is clean.
 After cleaning or replacing the filter, the problem should stop.